-- Vacuum pad gauge Drain valve of the vacuum pad - 2.
-Close the volute drain valve. - 3.
-Close the drain valve on the check valve.
-The check valve is on the discharge. - 4.
+- 1. Vacuum pad gauge - 2.
+Drain valve - 3.
+Discharge the check valve. - 4.
 Start the driver and allow it to warm up while idling. - 5.
 Put the vacuum pad on the pump suction flange. - 6.
-Check the gasket pad fits tightly around the edge. - 7.
-Increase the driver speed to the operating speed.

-For more information about the operating speeds, see Designations, sizes, and capacities on page 49.

-8. Record the values of the vacuum pad gauge.
+Check that the gasket pad fit tightly around the edge. - 7.
+Increase the driver speed to the operating speed. - For more information about the operating speeds, see Designations, sizes, and capacities on page 58. - 8.
+Record the values of the vacuum pad gauge.